An Act Amended

 “Over?” the twins exclaimed together before staring at one another and bursting out laughing.

-“No, no, no.” George interrupted as the room began to change around them, practice areas turning into workspaces with desks and chairs, the bookshelves against the wall expanding into a sizable library.
+“No, no, no.” George interrupted as the room began to change around them, practice areas turning into workspaces with desks and chairs, the bookshelves against the wall expanding into a sizeable library.
 “You’re not going to turn this into a study session.”

 “Fine!”
 She exclaimed, finally losing her temper, “What do you propose we do?”